-C. OTHER KEY TERMS • • • • • • • • • • • • • • • • • • • • SDA's 2022/23 Supplier Handbook, which is attached as Schedule 2 to this MSA, contains important information relating to your supply of Milk.
-The terms of the Supplier Handbook are expressly incorporated, and form part of this MSA. permanently ceased supplying us with Milk in the 2021/22 Milk Yea to your existing I&I Form.
-Our Field Services Advisors will be please You need to complete the I&I Form attached as Schedule 1 to this MSA if you are a new Supplier, permanently ceased supplying us with Milk in the 2021/22 Milk Year, or would like to make changes to your existing I&I Form.
+C. OTHER KEY TERMS 8.
+Supplier Handbook SDA's 2022/23 Supplier Handbook, which is attached as Schedule 2 to this MSA, contains important information relating to your supply of Milk.
+The terms of the Supplier Handbook are expressly incorporated, and form part of this MSA. permanently ceased supplying us your existing I&I Form.
+Our Field S Please reach out to your local Fiel You need to complete the I&I Form attached as Schedule 1 to this MSA if you are a new Supplier, permanently ceased supplying us with Milk in the 2021/22 Milk Year, or would like to make changes to your existing I&I Form.
 Our Field Services Advisors will be pleased to help you complete the I&I Form.
 Please reach out to your local Field Services Advisor for assistance.
 You do not need to complete a new I&I Form if you were supplying us with Milk up until 30 June 2022.
 Either way, the terms of the I&I Form are expressly incorporated and form part of this MSA.
-10. Application - Northern Region This MSA applies to the Northern Region, a Farm located in the irrigation areas of Shepparton, Central Goulburn, Goulburn-Broken, Rochester-Campaspe, Loddon Valley, Murray Valley (including Riverina NSW) and Torrumbarry or the North-East Victorian ranges region (including the shires of Towong, Indigo, Alpine, Benalla, Wodonga and Wangaratta).
+10. Application - South-West Victoria and South Australia This MSA applies to the regions of South-West Victoria and South Australia, being a Farm located in South-West Victoria, which is defined as west of the Calder Highway and south of the latitudinal line between Bendigo, Horsham and the South Australia/Victoria border or a Farm located in South Australia.
 11. Sharefarming Arrangement If you have a Sharefarming Arrangement on the Farm, you are deemed to have one contract with SDA and each of the owner and sharefarmer identified in the I&I Form is a party to this MSA.
 The obligations under this MSA are binding and enforceable against each of the owner and sharefarmer identified in the I&I Form and liability of the owner and sharefarmer is joint and several.

-Saputo Dairy Australia Non-Exclusive Milk Supply Agreement (Northern Region) continued
+Saputo Dairy Australia Non-Exclusive Milk Supply Agreement (South-West Victoria and South Australia) continued

 12. Milk Quantity There is no minimum volume of Milk required to be supplied during the Supply Period under this MSA.
 However, there is a minimum Milk collection of 400 litres, per collection.
 Charges may apply if three consecutive collections occur below 400 litres (refer to clause 7.1 of the General Terms below and Chapter 5 of the Supplier Handbook).
 13. Milk Quality Chapter 4 of the Supplier Handbook contains SDA's quality requirements, including sampling procedures and volume accuracy assurances.
-14. Complaints and Disputes SDA takes your complaints serious 8 of the Supplier Handbook.
-SDA takes your complaints seriously.
+14. Complaints and Disputes SDA takes your complaints seriously.
 Our internal complaints handling procedure is set out in Chapter 8 of the Supplier Handbook.
 Any disputes under this MSA will be dealt with in accordance with this procedure.
 15. Record Keeping Each of you and SDA are required to keep a record of this MSA, and any variation or termination, for at least six years after the end of the Supply Period.
-D. DOCUMENTS FORMING PART OF THIS EXCLUSIVE MSA 16.
+D. DOCUMENTS FORMING PART OF THIS MSA 16.
 Components This MSA comprises: this Key Terms document, inclusive of the General Terms set out below; Schedule 1 - the I&I Form; and Schedule 2 - SDA's 2022/23 Supplier Handbook.
 If there are any inconsistencies between the above documents, the terms set out in the higher listed document will prevail.